kekskurse/go-mail-admin/Readme.md

 The HTTP interface doesn't validate your data, it's just another way to access your database.
 # Installation

+Download the last Debian Package from the [Release Page](https://github.com/kekskurse/go-mail-admin/releases) and install it.

 See:  [Installation Doku](https://github.com/kekskurse/go-mail-admin/blob/master/docs/install.md).

 It can be installed with a Debina Package.